Deepwalker/pundler/README.md

 - install by freezed.txt
 - on update rewrite freezed.txt
 - on launch check if freezed.txt is in touch with requirements.txt
+- Search through hierarchy upward

 TODO
 ----
+- tie packages to python version.
+- Pundler folder locations?
 - add vcs support
-- Pundler folder locations?
+- package scripts
 - tie packages to python version.
-Try to do this only where we need this (C extensions, py2 without __pycache__ support)
+Do this only where we need this (C extensions, py2 without __pycache__ support)
-- package scripts